 Most people who work in the UK are employed.
 If you are an employee, you may have to deal with HM Revenue and Customs (HMRC), as they assess and collect tax and pay out tax credits and other benefits.

 HMRC do not always get things right.
 So it is important for you to check the tax you pay on your employment income.
-You should be able to check some of the information in relation to your earnings in your on-line Personal Tax Account that you can read about in our ‘Tax Essentials’ section.
+You should be able to check some of the information in relation to your earnings in your on-line Personal Tax Account that you can read about in our ‘Tax Basics’ section.
 You may need to contact HMRC if you do not understand something or if you disagree with them.
 We hope this section gives you enough information about employment and tax to feel confident about the action you need to take.

 What information and help can I find in this section?